adamazizi10/Leaked-Password-Detector/README.md

 This is a Python script that checks whether a password has been leaked before using the [Have I Been](https://haveibeenpwned.com/) Pwned API.

 ### Installation
-1. Clone this repository to your local device using
+1. Clone this repository to your local device using:
 ```
 git clone https://github.com/<username>/leaked-password-detector.git
 ```
-2. Navigate to the folder using
+2. Navigate to the folder using:
 ```
 cd Leaked-Password-Detector/
 ```
-3. Install the required libraries using
+3. Install the required libraries using:
 ```
 pip install -r requirements.txt
 ```